Travelling with limited mobility?

 By law, park owners are required to make ‘reasonable adjustments’ and it’s up to each park to determine what those are.
 We can’t guarantee that every Tranquil Park will be able to meet your particular needs, but we’re sure that our park owners and managers will always do their best to accommodate you.

-Please talk to our parks beforehand
+Please talk to our parks when booking

-It’s always best to call a park before you book to ensure that it’s suitable.
+If you have particular requirements, it’s always best to call a park before you book to ensure that it’s suitable.
 If possible, they’ll reserve a pitch for you that’s close to the facilities you need.
 Don’t forget that the earlier you book, the more likely you are to have a choice of pitches.

-Getting around our parks
+Getting around the parks

 Some Tranquil Parks have tarmac roadways and stone pathways, but many do have gravel.
 If you have an electric wheelchair or scooter with the right kind of wheels, or if the gravel has been compacted over time, it’s not usually a problem.
 However, gravel can be difficult for manual wheelchair users, so please check before you book.